Matthew 5:1-48

 5:5 Blessed [are] the meek: for they shall inherit the earth.

-The 'meek' submit to God, trusting Him, even when circumstances are contrary.
+The 'meek' live in willing submission to God, trusting Him, even when circumstances are contrary.

 When suffering injustices, they look to God, rather than taking justice into their own hands.